 He made a strong impression on me and that feeling of helplessness hit me hard.
 I was intrigued.
-I inquired if he really followed the diet all these years or cheated regularly.
+I inquired if he really followed the strict diet all these years or cheated regularly.
 He confessed to cheating a few times a year when his wife was not around but he said in a low voice, “She is worried about me and always keeps an eye on me.”
 Sam is a lucky fella!
 Anyways, as we were wrapping up our conversation he asked me if I could do him a favor, “Do you think you can use your wicked logic and math to convince my wife to let me eat some real food with butter, almonds and pistachios?
 I have been on this diet for 40 years.
 I am sick and tired of eating all this grass with no flavor and always feeling hungry. ”

 Mark Twain’s sage advice flashed in my head, “Get your facts first, then you can distort them as you please”.
 So, I decided to get to the bottom of this.
-I focused my research over the past few weeks on obesity and effects of fat consumption on cardiovascular disease so that I can come up with some clever logic to convince Sam’s wife to let him eat some butter.
-Little did I know what I was getting into, I was in for a fat surprise!
+I focused my research after the party on obesity and effects of fat consumption on cardiovascular disease so that I can come up with some clever logic to convince Sam’s wife to let him eat some butter.
+Little did I know what I was getting into.
+I was in for a fat surprise!

 I don’t want to keep you intrigued.
 Here are the two key takeaways:

 - Simple carbohydrate consumption contributes more to obesity than fat consumption.

 - I am not even sure if consumption of natural fats has anything to do with the heart disease.